NativeScript/docs-v7/docs/ui/styling.md

 ```CSS
 StackLayout > Button { background-color: blue; }
 ```

+The `background-color` rule will not be applied.
+In order to apply the selector, the WrapLayout element would need to be removed so that the Button is a direct child of the StackLayout.

 * (+) - A adjacent sibling selector, allows to select all elements, which are siblings of a specified element.
 #### Direct sibling test by class
 {% nativescript %}